LumoSQL/archive-lumodoc/docdoc/README.md

 Tables of contents are tricky, and covered below.

-# LumoSQL Respects Documentation for SQLite, LMDB and More
+# LumoSQL Does Not Replicate Docs for Components such as SQLite, LMDB and more

 LumoSQL Documentation is standalone in evey way, including formats, tools and standards.